The USS Cavalla is berthed in

 Cavalla is currently enjoying a

-volunteer efforts are at a ten year high, the
+volunteer efforts are at an all-time high, the

 local press has covered her history and renovation, and efforts are